 Yes, it’s that time again.
-We’re asking you for money – not a lot – but some.
+We’re asking you for your support.
 Health Rising’s BIG (little) year-end fundraising drive is on.
 We call it the BIG (little) fundraising drive because it’s our BIG drive, but our needs – though real – are puny compared to other organizations.
 Health Rising has a big footprint on the web – no one covers these issues with the depth or frequency that we do – but we don’t need a ton of money.
-We’re just getting the news out – and there was a lot of it last year.
+We’re focused on getting the news out – and there was a lot of it last year.

 A Look Back: Broad Themes Emerging – Treatment Options Expanding